openedx/edx-documentation/en_us/shared/accessibility/best_practices_course_content_dev.rst

 Consider the following questions when creating simulations, keeping in mind that as the course instructor, you enjoy considerable freedom in selecting course objectives and outcomes.
-Additionally, if the visual components of a simulation are so central to your course design, providing alternate text description and other accommodations might not be practical or feasible.
+Additionally, if the visual components of a simulation are so central to your course design, providing alternative text description and other accommodations might not be practical or feasible.

 * Does the simulation require vision to understand?
 If so, provide text